okta/okta-sdk-dotnet/docs/UserTypeApi.md

 Create a User Type

 Creates a new User Type.
-A default User Type is automatically created along with your org, and you may add another 9 User Types for a maximum of 10.
+Okta automatically creates a `default` User Type for your org.
+You may add up to nine additional User Types. > **Note**: New User Types are based on the current default schema template.
+Modifications to this schema do not automatically propagate to previously created User Types.

 ### Example
 ```csharp